wirecardBrasil/desmond/docs/ITAU.md

 5. Get the mod of the sum by `10`
 `29 % 10 = 9`

+6. If the remainder is `0`, the check digit is `0`

-7. Otherwise, the check digit is the subtraction of the mod by `10`.
+7. Otherwise, the check digit is the difference of the mod (`10`) and the remainder.
 `10 - 9 = 1`

 In this case, the digit would be `1`.